 Conclusion

 The SaaS marketplace continues to evolve and transform.
-It is a highly competitive industry, but since the products and services vary, SaaS lead generation is challenging.
+It’s a highly competitive industry, and since the products and services vary, attracting leads is challenging.